 - Nails that appear to separate from the nail bed

-The doctor told me that I had ‘toe web type’ of athlete’s foot, the common type.
-Now I understand why she had earlier asked if there was skin peeling on other areas of my feet.
+The doctor told me I had a ‘toe web type’ of athlete’s foot, the standard type.
+Now I understand why she had earlier asked if the skin was peeling on other areas of my feet.
 The condition is contagious.
-She told me that another type called Moccasin’s athlete foot affects the bottom of the feet, edges, and heels.
-The area can be raw for a few days, and then the skin can thicken.
+She told me that another type, Moccasin’s athlete foot, affects the bottom of the feet, edges, and heels.
+The area can be raw for a few days, and the skin can thicken.
 It can also affect the nails.

 I was provided a prescription to treat athlete’s foot

-The doctor told me that an athlete’s foot treatment includes topical antifungals such as miconazole, terbinafine or clotrimazole.
-Still, in case of severe condition or worsening symptoms, prescription-strength topical antifungals or oral antifungals are also prescribed by the doctor.
+The doctor told me that an athlete’s foot treatment includes topical antifungals such as miconazole, terbinafine, or clotrimazole.
+Still, in case of severe conditions or worsening symptoms, the doctor prescribes prescription-strength topical antifungals or oral antifungals.

 The doctor guided me about preventive measures as well!

 Some of the measures that help prevent athlete’s foot include: